The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-Note that since all the $K(\lambda)$ commute, the $n$ coefficients $K_j$ span a vector space of mutually commuting integrable Killing tensors.
-If the $n$ coefficients are linearly independent, then this space is a Stäckel system and the $K_j$ form a basis therein.
+Note that since all the $K(\lambda)$ commute, the $n$ coef\/f\/icients~$K_j$ span a vector space of mutually commuting integrable Killing tensors.
+If the $n$ coef\/f\/icients are linearly independent, then this space is a St\"ackel system and the $K_j$ form a~basis therein.
 However, it is in general an open question under which conditions this will be the case.
-For $S^3$ we can derive the answer directly from our algebraic description. \begin{lemma} For a symmetric tensor $h$ on a four dimensional vector space we have
+For $S^3$ we can derive the answer directly from our algebraic description.